By: Raegan Skarda

 According to the Arizona Department of Gaming’s Problem Gambling program, young adults between 18 and 24 are twice as likely to develop gambling problems compared to older adults with about one in ten of those being college students.

-University professor Nate Jones feels that it’s changing how students are engaging with sports — shifting from simply watching to having a financial attachment to the game.
+University of Arkansas Professor Nate Jones feels that it’s changing how students are engaging with sports — shifting from simply watching to having a financial attachment to the game.

 Research from the Rutgers Addiction Research Center links gambling among young adults to higher rates of anxiety, depression, and financial stress — while the search for addiction help has increased by more than 60 percent.

-“I think they’re very heavily impacted because a loss used to be the emotional draining of, ‘Oh our team lost,’ but now that loss sometimes carries financial stability or financial instability” said Professor Jones.
+“I think they’re very heavily impacted because a loss used to be the emotional draining of, ‘Oh, our team lost,’ but now that loss sometimes carries financial stability or financial instability,” said Jones.

 For students like Eric Masterson, they’re aware of the risks.
-“I would say don’t start – find a different hobby, probably not the best thing to throw your money into, but I enjoy it, so…”
+“I would say, ‘Don’t start.
+Find a different hobby—it’s probably not the best thing to throw your money into.
+But I enjoy it, so…’”

 But for many, those risks aren’t always obvious at first, and over time, most bettors will lose money, as the odds are designed to favor the house.